ISISComputingGroup/ibex_developers_manual/IBEX-Deployment-on-Training-machine.md

 Steps:

-1. Make sure that the install script has been pulled it is in `...isis experimental controls public share\ibex_utils`
+1. Make sure that the install script has been pulled it is in `...isis experiment controls public share\ibex_utils`
 1. Open a command line inside the `installation_and_upgrade` folder
 1. Run `training_update.bat`
 1. Follow the steps until the end